cisco-open/terraform-provider-meraki/docs/resources/networks_wireless_ssids.md

 ### Required

 - `network_id` (String) networkId path parameter.
 Network ID
-- `number` (Number) number path parameter.
+- `number` (Number) Unique identifier of the SSID

 ### Optional

 - `active_directory` (Attributes) The current setting for Active Directory.
 Only valid if splashPage is 'Password-protected with Active Directory' (see [below for nested schema](#nestedatt--active_directory))
 - `adult_content_filtering_enabled` (Boolean) Boolean indicating whether or not adult content will be blocked
 - `ap_tags_and_vlan_ids` (Attributes Set) The list of tags and VLAN IDs used for VLAN tagging.
 This param is only valid when the ipAssignmentMode is 'Bridge mode' or 'Layer 3 roaming' (see [below for nested schema](#nestedatt--ap_tags_and_vlan_ids))
-- `auth_mode` (String) The association control method for the SSID ('open', 'open-enhanced', 'psk', 'open-with-radius', 'open-with-nac', '8021x-meraki', '8021x-nac', '8021x-radius', '8021x-google', '8021x-localradius', 'ipsk-with-radius' or 'ipsk-without-radius')
+- `auth_mode` (String) The association control method for the SSID
-- `availability_tags` (List of String) Accepts a list of tags for this SSID.
-If availableOnAllAps is false, then the SSID will only be broadcast by APs with tags matching any of the tags in this list.
+- `availability_tags` (Set of String) List of tags for this SSID.
+If availableOnAllAps is false, then the SSID is only broadcast by APs with tags matching any of the tags in this list
-- `available_on_all_aps` (Boolean) Boolean indicating whether all APs should broadcast the SSID or if it should be restricted to APs matching any availability tags.
-Can only be false if the SSID has availability tags.
+- `available_on_all_aps` (Boolean) Whether all APs broadcast the SSID or if it's restricted to APs matching any availability tags
-- `band_selection` (String) The client-serving radio frequencies of this SSID in the default indoor RF profile. ('Dual band operation', '5 GHz band only' or 'Dual band operation with Band Steering')
+- `band_selection` (String) The client-serving radio frequencies of this SSID in the default indoor RF profile
 - `concentrator_network_id` (String) The concentrator to use when the ipAssignmentMode is 'Layer 3 roaming with a concentrator' or 'VPN'.
 - `default_vlan_id` (Number) The default VLAN ID used for 'all other APs'.
 This param is only valid when the ipAssignmentMode is 'Bridge mode' or 'Layer 3 roaming'
 - `disassociate_clients_on_vpn_failover` (Boolean) Disassociate clients when 'VPN' concentrator failover occurs in order to trigger clients to re-associate and generate new DHCP requests.
 This param is only valid if ipAssignmentMode is 'VPN'.